runloopai/rl-cli-py/README.md

 cd rl-cli/

 # Setup the venv and dev tools
-python3 -m venv .venv && pip install -r dev-requirements.txt
+python3 -m venv .venv && source .venv/bin/activate && pip install -r dev-requirements.txt

 # Install to your local machine
 # Use 'which python3' to find your system python